ethereum-attestation-service/eas-docs-site/docs/getting--started/wagmi.md

 ---
 title: Integrating eas-sdk with wagmi library
-sidebar_label: Using EAS with Wagmi
+sidebar_label: Using SDK with wagmi
 ---

-## Using eas-sdk with wagmi library

 Since `wagmi` now no longer uses `ethers` and instead uses a new library called `viem`, users need to convert the `viem` style `publicClient` and `walletClient` to `ethers` style `provider` and `signer` to use the `eas-sdk`.

 ### Using useSigner and useProvider Hooks

 The two hooks, `useSigner` and `useProvider`, make this conversion easy for you.
-You don't need to install a whole separate library to do this conversion.
+You don't need to install a whole separate library to do this conversion, simply add [these](https://gist.github.com/slavik0329/2e5b6fc31cb745b65d3d37f7cf1d7b36) hooks to your project.

 #### **useSigner Hook**